How to nail your brand photography style like a pro

 If you've chosen to stick to stock, download some watermarked images, send them to your designer, or try them on your website.
 This way, you can see if it works in the space and makes sense when you see it with the copy.

-The same goes for a photoshoot; having some low-res, unedited images to see how things look will allow you to pick out all the photos you need.
+The same goes for a photo shoot; having low-res, unedited images to see how things look will allow you to pick out all the needed photos.

 Look for the image that communicates to your audience.
 People relate to people, so pictures of people often get a better response than objects or landscapes.